treyworks/treyworks-chat-plugin/README.md

 # Treyworks Chat Plugin for WordPress

-This plugin adds an OpenAI powered chatbot to your Wordpress website - giving your visitors instant answers and a boosted user experience.
+This plugin lets you add chatbots powered by the OpenAI Assistants API to your Wordpress website - giving your visitors instant answers and a boosted user experience.
 This plugin aims to strengthen website interaction, enhance customer support, and can be modified to fit your website's look and feel.

 ## How to Install: